Nondegeneracy and Stability of Antiperiodic Bound States for Fractional Nonlinear Schr\"odinger Equations: Nondegeneracy of the Linearization in the Defocusing Case

 Consequently, we can consider $\delta^2 \mathcal{E}(\phi)$ as the matrix operator ${\rm diag}(L_+,L_-)$ acting on the product space $L^2_{\rm a}([0,T];\RM)^2$.
 Concerning the spectrum of $\delta^2 \mathcal{E}(\phi)$, observe that $\delta^2 \mathcal{E}(\phi)$ is bounded below and self-adjoint on $L^2_{\rm a}(0,T)$ with compactly embedding domain $H^{\alpha}_{\rm a}(0,T)$.
 Consequently, the spectrum of $\delta^2 \mathcal{E}(\phi)$, and hence of the operators $L_{\pm}$, acting on $L^2_{\rm a}(0,T)$ is comprised of a countably infinite discrete set of real eigenvalues tending to real $+\infty$ with no finite accumulation point.
 Key information in the stability analysis of $\phi$ now rests on determining the number of negative $T$-antiperiodic eigenvalues of $\delta^2 \mathcal{E}(\phi)$, referred to as the \emph{Morse index} of the operator $\delta^2 \mathcal{E}(\phi)$, as well as a characterization of its $T$-antiperiodic kernel.

 Note that, by the translation and phase invariance of \eqref{E:FNLSrot}, it is straightforward to verify that

 and hence $\phi'$ and $\phi$ belong to the $T$-antiperiodic kernel of the $T$-periodic coefficient operators $L_+$ and $L_-$, respectively.
 In general, it is very difficult to determine whether or not these functions comprise the entirety of the $T$-antiperiodic kernels.
 Indeed, it is not difficult to construct examples in the local case $\alpha=2$ where either $L_{\pm}$ have kernels with higher multiplicity.
 In the antiperiodic case, the issue is even further complicated by the fact that standard Perron-Frobenius arguments fail to characterize the ground state eigenvalues of $\delta^2 \mathcal{E}(\phi)$ on $L^2_{\rm a}(0,T)$.
-Indeed, even in the local case $\alpha=2$ it is not difficult to construct examples where the first antiperiodic eigenvalue of a Schr\"odinger operator with periodic potential has algebraic multiplicity two.
+Indeed, even in the local case $\alpha=2$ it is not difficult to construct examples where the first antiperiodic eigenvalue of a Schr\"odinger operator with periodic potential has algebraic multiplicity two\footnote{See, for example, Lemma 1 in \cite{BJK11} and Lemma 4.2 in \cite{MJ09} for criteria encountered in the analysis of a KdV-type equation.}.
 Furthermore, determining the number of $T$-antiperiodic negative eigenvalues of $\delta^2 \mathcal{E}(\phi)$ is often handled by classical Sturm-Liouville type arguments.
 Indeed, in the classical case $\alpha=2$ the fact that both $\phi$ and $\phi'$ have roots in $[0,T)$ implies that $\lambda=0$ may be either the first or second $T$-antiperiodic eigenvalue of $L_{\pm}$, and hence a-priori the operator $\delta^2 \mathcal{E}(\phi)$ may have at most \emph{two} negative $T$-antiperiodic eigenvalues, which is typically an unfavorable energy configuration for orbital stability.
 When $\alpha\in(1,2)$, classical Sturm-Liouville arguments do not apply to the operators $L_{\pm}$ and hence new methods will be necessary to determine the number of negative eigenvalues of $\delta^2 \mathcal{E}(\phi)$.
 Nevertheless, the main result for this section is the following.